 • Fun facts that needed human checking (AI's confidence is not the same as accuracy)

 It was only later, when I asked for a horizontal progress bar and blurred locked images, that I felt something shift.
-Those were specific, deliberate choices overriding defaults, and asserting a point of view.
+Those were specific, deliberate choices overriding defaults and asserting my point of view.
 The blurred images in particular felt mine: a way of showing that something is there to be uncovered without spelling it out.
 It wasn't one big moment of reclaiming ownership.
 It happened gradually, through the decisions where I pushed back and the output changed because of my judgment, not the model's.

 I'll be straight about the numbers.
 Of 20 users, only 3 came back the next day.
 Only 1 played consistently over 6 to 8 days.
 That's a weak retention signal for something built around a daily habit.